I enjoy using pumpkin in my cooking for its unique flavor and nutritional benefits. This post provides an easy recipe to make homemade pumpkin puree.

 Remove all the pumpkin seeds with a spoon and save them in a bowl for roasting later.
 Choose your preferred cooking method.

 Bake.
-Line a baking sheet with parchment paper (affiliate link) or a silicone mat.
+Line a baking sheet with parchment paper or a silicone mat.
 Place the pumpkin on the sheet face down and bake at 350ºF for 40 minutes or until the skin turns soft and changes color.
 The pumpkin will become soft and lose its shape.

 Boil.
 To make homemade pumpkin puree, cut the pumpkin into small pieces and remove the skin.
 Next, place the pumpkin pieces in a pot of water and bring to a boil.
 Boil until the pumpkin is soft, and then remove from heat.
 Drain any excess water.